-- Informed parties have information and understanding of sexual activity; - Freely given there is no pressure, coercion, intimidation, threat, or force; - Actively given there is engagement in sexual activity; and - Mutually understandable parties express in words or actions their willingness or agreement to sexual activity.
+- Informed parties have information and understanding of sexual activity; - An Agreement -between participants to engage in sexual activity.
+Consent must be freely and clearly communicated.
+A verbal and affirmative expression of consent can help both you and your partner to understand and respect each other's boundaries.
+When sexual activity is agreed upon, it can be withdrawn through clear words or actions; - Freely given there is no pressure, coercion, intimidation, threat, or force; - Mutually understandable parties express in words or actions their willingness or agreement to sexual activity.